 Stop Arm Camera 2: Overview

-The triple-lens Stop Arm Camera 2 supports school transportation safety by automatically recognizing, capturing, and storing evidence of vehicles passing a bus that has enabled its stop arm.
+The Stop Arm Camera 2 supports school transportation safety by automatically recognizing, capturing, and storing evidence of vehicles passing a bus with an open stop arm.

-The Stop Arm Camera 2 works alongside the Ranger DVR to capture and store the required evidence to file these infractions and/or charges.
+Drivers making this illegal pass can be fined or face criminal charges if their actions result in injury or death.
+The Stop Arm Camera 2 works alongside the Ranger DVR to capture and store the required evidence to enforce these infractions and/or charges.

 How It Works

-The Stop Arm Camera 2 is installed on the driver's side of the bus, where it can receive trigger and visual input from the stop arm.
-When the bus stop arm is deployed, the front wide-angle (180°) lens searches for passing cars and pre-records while the two (2) narrow-angle lenses buffer HD images (>1080P) to capture a detected vehicle's license plate.
+The Stop Arm Camera 2 is installed on the driver's side of the bus, where it receives vehicle signal and visual input from the stop arm and has a clear view of the street.
+When the stop arm is deployed, the front wide-angle (180°) lens searches for passing vehicles and starts pre-recording, and the two (2) narrow-angle lenses buffer through HD images (>1080P) to capture the passing vehicle's license plate.

-1. Generate a unique "Event ID" with the device serial number, date, and a sequential number for the event.
+1. Generates a unique "Event ID" with the device serial number, date, and a sequential number for the event.

 • For example, a camera with the serial number (2307SA0001) detecting a second vehicle (0002) on October 22nd, 2024 (20241022) would generate the "Event ID" 2307SA0001202410220002.

-2. Create a folder named the Event ID.
+2. Creates a folder named after the Event ID.

-3. Search buffered high-resolution images for a clear license plate image to extract the number.
+3. Searches buffered high-resolution images for a clear license plate image.

-• The file will include the event ID, bus number, date and time, time (in milliseconds) between stop arm deployment and infraction, GPS location, and the detected license plate.
+• The file includes the event ID, bus number, date and time, time (in milliseconds) between stop arm deployment and infraction, GPS location, and the detected license plate.

-5. Store a video of two seconds pre-event and two seconds post-event recording from the wide-angle lens view and the license plate images from the high-resolution lenses.
+5. Store a video of two seconds of pre-event and two seconds of post-event recording from the wide-angle lens view, as well as the license plate images from the high-resolution lenses.

-Event folders are initially written in the camera, copied to the Ranger DVR's "StopArm" folder, and removed from the camera memory.
-The user may then access the event folder through their DVR storage or CloudConnect software.
+Users can access the event folder through their Ranger storage or CloudConnect software.
 If automated ticketing is enabled through CloudConnect, the Pro-Vision cloud server will synchronize event folders to the server's ticketing partner when the DVR offloads video data.

 The Camera

-The Stop Arm Camera 2 is encased in a waterproof (IP67 rated) yellow and black housing so it may be securely mounted on the driver's side of the bus while remaining discrete.
-The device is comprised of:
+The Stop Arm Camera 2 is encased in a waterproof (IP67 rated) yellow and black housing so it may be securely mounted on the driver's side of the bus while remaining discreet.

 • Two (2) narrow-focus lenses to capture high-resolution (>1080P) images of vehicle license plates.